 Communities of Light™

-Monday, December 10, 2012.
+Monday, December 8, 2014

 During the winter solstice in December, Communities of Light™ (COL) candles line the streets of central New Jersey – a powerful symbol of hope for women and children impacted by domestic violence and sexual assault in our community.
-Communities of Light™ raises awareness of domestic violence and sexual assault and the services available to help victims in Mercer County.
-The candles come from special luminary kits produced by Womanspace.
-Their light helps spread our important message that Peace Begins at Home.
+Communities of Light raises awareness of domestic violence and sexual assault and the services available to help victims in Mercer County.
+The candles come from luminary kits which help spread our important message that Peace Begins at Home.

 Each year, more than 200 volunteers sell, distribute and display the luminary kits.
 Volunteers sell the luminary kits to their friends, neighbors and co-workers.
-If you would like to help Womanspace sell luminary kits read more on our COL Volunteer page.
+Participants can also buy the kits from a variety of local retail stores and online (this option will be available at the end of September).
+If you would like to help Womanspace by selling luminary kits read more on our COL Volunteer page.

-Thanks to our generous Sponsors!
+Many Thanks to our Sponsors:

 The Bank of Princeton